Southern Africa: Economy

 In terms of economic strength, South Africa is the dominant economy of the region.
 Generally, mining, agriculture, the public sector and tourism dominate the economies of Southern African countries, apart from South Africa which has mature and flourishing financial, retail, and construction sectors.
 Zimbabwe maintains a smaller banking and real estate sector along with what remains of its manufacturing industry, despite a protracted economic crisis.
 Most global banks have their regional offices for Southern Africa based in Johannesburg.
 Over the years, some the other Southern African nations have invested in economic diversification, and invested public funds into rail, road and air transportation as part of a concerted effort through SADC to boost regional trade and improve communication and transportation.
 The countries in this region also belong to the Southern Africa Power Pool, which facilitates the development of a competitive electricity market within the SADC region and ensures sustainable energy developments through sound economic, environmental and social practices.
 The main objective of the power pool is to develop a world class, robust and safe interconnected electrical system across the Southern African Region.
 According to a report by Southern Africa Power Pool, the three largest producers of electricity in Southern Africa as at 2017, include Eskom in South Africa with an estimated 46,963MW, Zesco in Zambia with 2,877MW and SNL of Angola with 2,442MW.
 Whilst moderately successful by African standards, the region largely lags behind their Asian counterparts in innovation, foreign direct investment, STEM sciences and research and development.

+Crime

+Several countries in the region, especially South Africa and Leshoto, struggle with very high crime rates.
+South Africa's homicide rate has consistently ranked among the highest in the world during the past decades.
+South Africa has four cities (Nelson Mandela Bay, Durban, Cape Town and Johannesburg) included in the top 50 most dangerous cities (defined as cities with a population over 300,000 with the highest homicide rates, as reported by The Citizen Council for Public Security and Criminal Justice, a Mexican advocacy group, in its 2023/2024 ranking).
+High homicide rates are also present in Lesotho, Eswatini, Namibia and Botswana.